Atelier Pontdarc

-Atelier Pontdarc Co., Ltd. (株式会社Atelier Pontdarc, Kabushiki-gaisha Atelier Pontdarc) is a Japanese animation studio based in Suginami, Tokyo founded in 2020.
+Atelier Pontdarc Co., Ltd. (株式会社, Kabushiki-gaisha Atorie Pondaruku) is a Japanese animation studio based in Suginami, Tokyo founded in 2020.

 History

-The studio was founded in July 2020 by White Fox animation producer Tsunaki Yoshikawa.
+Atelier Pontdarc was founded in July 2020 by White Fox animation producer Tsunaki Yoshikawa.
+Its first production was the original net animation Ganbare Doukichan, released in September 2021.

+The studio takes its name from the Pont d'Arc, a natural bridge located in southern France; an illustration of said bridge is featured in the studio's logo.